Wait Until...

 • Unix timestamp (in seconds)

-Unlike event conditions, you can’t base this time on another event.
-Your timestamp value must be a part of the event that triggers your campaign.
+Unlike event conditions, your timestamp must be a part of the event that triggers your campaign.
+You can’t base this time on a different event.

 If you send an event that either doesn’t contain the timestamp specified in your wait, or the timestamp is incorrectly formatted, your event timestamp condition won’t do anything.
 Your audience will wait until they meet another condition.
 If your wait doesn’t have any other conditions, a person could wait forever!